Jordan Luplow Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.03 team ERA ranks 12th across all MLB pitching staffs.
+- The Rangers have a 4.11 team ERA that ranks 14th among all league pitching staffs.

-- Heaney (9-6) is looking for his 10th victory when he gets the starting nod for the Rangers in his 25th start of the season.
-He has a 4.27 ERA in 118 2/3 innings pitched, with 122 strikeouts.

-- The lefty's most recent appearance was on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The lefty last pitched on Tuesday against the Arizona Diamondbacks, when he tossed eight scoreless innings while giving up four hits.

-- The 32-year-old has amassed an ERA of 4.27, with 9.3 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.